Flip a Coin: Perspectives on Chinese Medicine

 Or can I take it one step further and be the healer, introducing into situations locked in discord the pure note of a forgotten virtue, so that the situation is forced to open beyond the bounded field of its previous scope, and consider the choices available in a greater context, the context of the unbounded field, chaos, the implicate order of Tao?

-And fostering this freedom is what you have chosen to do for a living!
+And fostering this freedom is what healers have chosen to do with their lives!
 I can’t think of anything better to do, in or out of the treatment room.
 This is noble work.
 It is what the world needs most; it always has been, and always will be.

-So next time you’re in the tx room and you don’t know what to do, flip a coin, and consider yourself truly blessed that there are no answers to your questions outside of the present moment.
-And then—do something unexpected.
+So next time you don’t know what to do — in or out of the treatment room — flip a coin, and consider yourself truly blessed that there are no answers to your questions outside of the present moment.
+And then — do something unexpected.